-When applying for admission, a highschool diploma or GED is required for admission to all programs.
-Students are encouraged to bring documentation of their high school diploma/GED with them when applying for admission.
-The school can assist with obtaining a copy of your high school transcript or GED record.
-Please see your admissions representative for a request form.
+The school can assist with obtaining a copy of an applicant's high school transcript or GED record.
 The processing fee for ACI to request a high school transcript or GED record is located in the school's catalog supplement.